rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

 | Naive Bayes | 0.6764 | 0.83 | 0.68 | 0.68 |

 On Wikipedia test split, Rule-Augmented XLM-RoBERTa achieves the best performance across all metrics, while the rule-based model also performs well.
-On Twitter (out-of-distribution), all models degrade due to noisy and informal text, but XLM-RoBERTa remains the most robust, achieving the highest accuracy and F1-score.
+On Twitter (out-of-distribution), all models degrade due to noisy and informal text, but Rule-Augmented XLM-RoBERTa remains the most robust, achieving the highest accuracy and F1-score.
 The rule-based and Naive Bayes baselines show larger performance drops, indicates their domain sensitivity.

-Overall, the fine-tuned rule-augmented XLM-RoBERTa shows the highest performance on the robust dataset.
+Overall, the fine-tuned Rule-Augmented XLM-RoBERTa shows the highest performance on the robust dataset.

 #### Confusion Matrix